Tag Archive for: Valley Structures

 Never before, especially with the constant droughts in the western United States, has such an emphasis been placed on water conservation.
 We can all make changes to how we care for our yards and gardens.
 Here are some ways in which we can save on water—and not all of them have to do with limiting our use of water; there are many strategies to consider!

-Think about xeriscaping—this somewhat new term (or at least in it being a widespread trend) refers to adding plants that can survive in extremely arid areas.
-By adding plants that can tolerate drought conditions, you’ll add to the variety of plants you have from an aesthetic standpoint too, while also reducing the number of plants that need water.
+This somewhat new term (or at least in it being a widespread trend) refers to adding plants that can survive in extremely arid areas.
+By adding plants that can tolerate drought conditions, you’ll not only increase the variety of plants you have but also enhance their aesthetic appeal, while reducing the number of plants that require water.
 Add a little Arizona to your Pennsylvania!

-Recycle water.
-There are a number of ways to do this; a cistern (water barrel) can collect rainwater, which you can later use to water plants and your lawn using a hose attachment.
-Be sure the barrel is covered to prevent evaporation, and monitor closely for mosquitos; that’s the one downfall of having standing water.
-Other ways to recycle water is to get out of the habit of dumping unfinished water or leftovers from boiling water for vegetables—use that to water your greens!
+e downfall of having standing water.
+Other ways to recycle water is to get out of the habit of dumping unfinished water or leftovers from boiling water for vegetables.
+Use that to water your greens!

 Finally, remember that mulch locks in moisture and native plants require less water.